paxdotdev/pax/README.md

 Pax is a language for creating high-performance, cross-platform user interfaces.

-[TODO: GIF of three devices, each showing a progression of: 1. responsive form/CRUD app + layouts, 2. game, e.g. spaceship shooter, 3. animated data viz + text, a la d3]
+[TODO: GIF of three devices, each showing a progression of: 1. responsive form/CRUD app + layouts, 2. game, e.g. spaceship/asteroid shooter, 3. animated data viz + text, a la d3]

 ## Goals